02-003 Code of Conduct_20212-003

 16.1 Recommendation Report

-and the Member on the results of his or her review within ninety (90) days of receiving a
+complainant and the Member on the results of his or her review within ninety (90) days

-Code of Conduct has occurred, the Integrity Commissioner shall report his or her findings to
+the Code of Conduct has occurred, the Integrity Commissioner shall report his or her

-Council including a recommendation as to the imposition of a penalty, as set out in subsection
+findings to Council including a recommendation as to the imposition of a penalty, as set

 a) A reprimand; or